pytexas/PyTexas2015/frontend/pages/about/faq.md

 better the Texas Python community.
 For the same reasons, we do not generally pay speakers.

 However, we do offer a limited number of scholarships for special cases.
-If you are facing financial hardship, please email us at SCHOLARSHIP-EMAIL-ADDRESS.
+If you are facing financial hardship, please email us at [conference@pytexas.org](conference.pytexas.org).
 Our goal is to ensure that everyone who wants to attend PyTexas can do so.

 ## How much of my sponsorship or ticket price goes to the conference?